 If you’re on the verge, or even just considering the concept of filing for bankruptcy, understanding your options is an important step.
 People commonly hear about Chapter 7 or Chapter 13, but may not know the difference.

-The truth is the Bankruptcy Code allows for five different types of bankruptcy and understanding the difference between each is critical.
+The truth is the Bankruptcy Code allows for multiple different types of bankruptcy and understanding the difference between each is critical.
 An experienced attorney can guide you toward the best bankruptcy protection option based on your particular situation.

 During the process, debtors are permitted to settle their unsecured debt such as credit cards and different types of loans for a percentage of their original balance but need to pay their tax debt in full before they can start over again.

 Schedule a Consultation With a New Jersey Bankruptcy Attorney

-If you need an experienced attorney in bankruptcy that can provide you with all available options, then you need Joel R. Spivack, Esq.
-The New Jersey bankruptcy lawyer has been successfully servicing clients for more than 25 years.
+If you need an experienced attorney in bankruptcy that can provide you with all available options, you need Joel R. Spivack, Esq.
+New Jersey bankruptcy lawyer Joel Spivack has been successfully servicing clients for more than 30 years.
 He understands the bankruptcy process and what it takes to get you through it.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.